How to Install Vinyl Siding

 Safety goggles are always recommended for all cutting and nailing operations.
 As on any construction job, use proper safety equipment and follow safe construction practices.

-With a circular saw, install the fine-toothed (plywood) blade backward on the saw for a smoother, cleaner cut, especially in cold weather.
+With a circular saw, install the fine-toothed (plywood) blade backwards on the saw for a smoother, cleaner cut, especially in cold weather.
 Cut slowly.

 CAUTION!
 Use of a backward blade on any other materials could be unsafe.